 In the 1980s, around 2,000 babies between the age of one week and two years died unexpectedly, 90% of them before the age of eight months.
 In about 1,500 of these cases, no cause of death was found following a post mortem.

-The Lullaby Trust recognised that raising funds for research to unlock the mystery of sudden infant death syndrome (also known as Cot Death) was vital.
+The Lullaby Trust recognised that raising funds for research to unlock the mystery of sudden infant death syndrome (SIDS), which is also known as cot death, was vital.
 Since then, the charity has raised over £12 million with the help and support of bereaved families.

 One of the most important pieces of advice was placing a baby on their back to sleep rather than on their front.
 This in turn led to a remarkable drop in the numbers of babies dying suddenly and unexpectedly and greatly reduced the rate of unexplained infant deaths over time to 0.27 per 1000 live births in 2015 in England and Wales (ONS 2017).

-We are proud that the Lullaby Trust has played a major role in reducing SIDS in this country and believe our commitment to funding research has been instrumental in decreasing the number of deaths.
+We are proud that The Lullaby Trust has played a major role in reducing SIDS in this country and believe our commitment to funding research has been instrumental in decreasing the number of deaths.

 Finding answers for grieving parents and preventing future infant deaths drives our mission.
 This can only be achieved by continuing to fund and facilitate high quality research, and ensuring this is widely disseminated.